 Please note that the table above details the sectors that should be covered as a minimum.
-If there are other emission sources, under control of the data provider, that still need to be reported please report them under the relevant categories as listed in table 5.2 of this document.
+If there are other emission sources, under control of the data provider, that still need to be reported please report them under the relevant categories as listed in Section 5 of this document.

-Figure 15.1: Process flow for Charcoal Production
+Figure 15:1: Process flow for Charcoal Production